hphelion/documentation/cli.unix.2.reference.md

 * X-Versions-Location

-Object metadata keys generally begin with `X-Object-Meta-` and some other special metadata values you can set for objects include:
+Object metadata keys generally begin with `X-Object-Meta-`,  and you can set some other special metadata values for objects that include:

 * Content-Type
 * Content-Disposition